Russell Fry: 2022

-In the aftermath of the 2021 United States Capitol attack, Tom Rice, who was serving as the U.S. representative for South Carolina's 7th congressional district, voted in favor of impeaching President Donald Trump.
+In the aftermath of the 2021 United States Capitol attack, Tom Rice, who was serving as the U.S. representative for South Carolina's 7th congressional district, unexpectedly voted in favor of impeaching President Donald Trump.
 Fry criticized Rice for his vote, and said he was considering running against him in 2022.
 In August 2021, Fry announced that he would challenge Rice in the 2022 election, emphasizing his opposition to Trump's impeachment.
 On February 1, 2022, Trump endorsed Fry.
 In the June 14 Republican primary, Fry defeated Rice by 26.6 percentage points.
 On November 8, Fry was elected to Congress with 64.9% of the vote, defeating Democratic nominee Daryl Scott.

 Tenure

 Fry was elected to serve as the president of the congressional freshman class during orientation week.
 On January 16, 2023, it was announced that Fry would serve on the House Judiciary Committee.